Bylaws of Phi Tau Sigma (ΦΤΣ) Honorary Society, Inc.

 - The Committee shall consist of not less than three (3) Members, none of whom can be members of the Board of Directors.

-There shall be a Newsletter and Communications Committee of not less than (3) three Members, the Chair of which shall serve as Editor of the SOCIETY’S Newsletter.
-The Newsletter shall serve as a source of information about the SOCIETY, its Members, and other news and information related to Food Science and Technology.
+There shall be a Communications Committee of not less than three (3) Members.
+This committee shall be comprised of 3 subcommittees: Newsletter, Social Media, and Website.
+In charge of the SOCIETY’s Newsletter will be the Newsletter Editor.
+In charge of Social Media will be the Social Media Specialist.
+In charge of the Website will be the Webmaster.
+The work product of this committee shall serve as a source of information about the SOCIETY, its Members, and other news and information related to Food Science and Technology.

 Section 8.
 Program

-- The Program Committee shall be responsible for identifying and presenting appropriate programs to encourage the long-range professional growth of the SOCIETY.
-It shall be responsible for all activities at the Annual Meeting of both the SOCIETY and the Institute of Food Technologists, other than the meeting of the Board of Directors.
+- The Program Committee shall be responsible for for identifying and presenting appropriate programs to encourage the long-range professional growth of the SOCIETY.
+It shall be responsible for all activities at the Annual Meeting of both the SOCIETY and the Institute of Food Technologists, and/or any other association venue, other than the meeting of the Board of Directors.
+The committee shall be responsible for the virtual awards ceremony as well.
 The committee may develop or assist in developing programs for smaller groups or members, such as: Chapters, regional meetings, symposia or scientific lectureships.

 - The Chair of the Program Committee shall be the President-Elect of the SOCIETY.
 There shall not be less than two (2) additional Members.
 It may include one or more Members (student status-bearing) concerned with student or Chapter interests.

 - The Development Committee will be responsible to develop and implement strategies and mechanisms to raise long range funding to allow Phi Tau Sigma to be funded in perpetuity.